Skip to main content

 9) Improve the performance and accountability of the GPC program.

-d.
+c.
 Preparation for GPC PMRs.
 Reviewers should notify the activity being reviewed 30 days before planned GPC PMR visits.
 The activity will provide the following in advance: metrics, bank reports and IOD data mining reports, completed GPC toolkit, specified statistics, copies of previous reviews/corrective action plans, procurement authority, and training materials.
 Additionally, the activity may request additional areas of emphasis and assistance during the GPC PMR.

-e.
+d.
 Results of Procurement Management Reviews.

-6) The reviewed activity must complete corrective actions - if any - within the agreed timeframe, inform the GPC PMR Team Lead of corrective actions taken, and request closure of the CAP.
+2) The GPC contracting activity reviewed will submit a Corrective Action Plan (CAP) within 30 business days of report receipt.
+The reviewed activity must complete corrective actions - if any - within the agreed timeframe, inform the GPC PMR Team Lead of corrective actions taken, and request closure of the CAP.

-f.
+e.
 Annual Summary Health Report.

 1) HCAs will provide to the ODASA(P), an Annual Summary Health Report for their organization to include copies of all GPC PMR reports and associated analyses of subordinate contracting offices GPC reviews no later than 31 October each year.